 There are certain limitations that need to be considered before adopting this technology in healthcare.
-Firstly, blockchain is yet to be tested against the large data sets.
-The technology doesn’t make itself automatically acquiescent to data analytics, which is precisely required for data stored into the healthcare intelligence systems.
-Also, transactions processing is slow.
+Firstly, blockchain is yet to be tested against large data sets.
+The technology doesn’t make itself automatically acquiescent to data analytics, which is precisely required for data stored in the healthcare intelligence systems.
+Also, transaction processing is slow.
 However, despite these limitations, when we look at its characteristics, nothing matches the advantages offered by this technology.

 How blockchain changes the business models?